 Price matching is only available on in-store purchases.
 Digital books, access codes sold via publisher sites, rentals and special orders are not eligible.
 Only one price match per title per customer is allowed.

-Note: The instructor reserves the right to modify the course syllabus and policies, as well as notify students of any changes, at any point during the semester.
+Note: The instructor reserves the right to modify the course syllabus and policies (with notification to students of any changes) at any point during the semester.